sppiffy23/MarketPeak_Ecommerce/README.md

-i created and launched an instance named Market peak using the Amazon linux AMI i created a pemkey when launching the instance and used it to connect to yhe instance using the command  ssh -i "marketpeak.pem" ec2-user@ec2-3-93-237-51.compute-1.amazonaws.com i generated an SSH keypair using the command ssh-keygen , I named it "RSAKEY" and it generated a fingerprint key and also a randomart image i learnt what a passphrase was: used to add extr  a layer of security i cd into my .ssh , and i was able to dosplay and copy my public key . i attached the ssh key to my github account
+i created and launched an instance named Market peak using the Amazon linux AMI i created a pemkey when launching the instance and used it to connect to yhe instance using the command  ssh -i "marketpeak.pem" ec2-user@ec2-3-93-237-51.compute-1.amazonaws.com i generated an SSH keypair using the command ssh-keygen , I named it "RSAKEY" and it generated a fingerprint key and also a randomart image i learnt what a passphrase was: used to add extra layer of security i cd into my .ssh , and i was able to display and copy my public key . i attached the ssh key to my github account